itskodaaa/itskodaaa/README.md

     <td width="50%" valign="top">

 ### 🎓 Aiming for the Stars
-Hey there, I'm [Your Name], a passionate learner on a journey towards a **Bachelor's in Computer Science Engineering**.
+Hey there, I'm Joshua Umahi, a passionate learner on a journey towards a **Bachelor's in Computer Science Engineering**.
 Every line of code I write is a step closer to making technology work for us.

 ### 🌱 Diving into the Code
-Currently, I'm immersed in the world of **Java**, sharpening my programming skills.
+Currently, I'm immersed in the world of **JavaScript**, sharpening my programming skills.
 But my fascination doesn't stop there – I'm also drawn to the captivating realm of **Web Development**.

 ### 🎯 Contributing to the Collective
 My ultimate quest?
 To lend a hand to the digital community.
 I'm on a mission to contribute to a multitude of **open source projects**, crafting digital wonders that benefit all.